 St. Augustine has been attracting visitors for 450 years, starting with the arrival on Sept.
 8, 1565, of the Spaniard Pedro Menendez de Aviles.

-So while St. Augustine celebrates its 450th birthday this year, it’s a good time to discover what a fun destination the Oldest City has become.
+So while St. Augustine celebrates its 455th birthday in 2020, it’s a good time to discover what a fun destination the Oldest City has become.

 The city’s appeal starts with two key assets:

 - The historic district with its shady brick lanes and well-preserved buildings that are older than any others not only in Florida, but also in the nation.

 - The natural beauty of a region with wide hard-packed beaches, extensive wildlife and lots of nearby parks that are perfect for hiking, kayaking and camping.

 For anyone who likes nature and history, St. Augustine is heaven.

 Exploring St. Augustine’s history

 Many associate St. Augustine with Ponce de Leon and, indeed, it was this first Spanish explorer who claimed Florida for Spain in 1513, landing near present St. Augustine.
 He didn’t stay, however.
 It was 52 years later that Pedro Menendez de Aviles arrived with 800 Spaniards, including soldiers, sailors, tradesmen, women and children.
 They settled near a large Native American village and established St. Augustine, which has been occupied ever since.